 The River Source is one of the Arizona treatment centers that may be able to take your loved one on the same day.
 Our facility makes it a priority to have open beds for the patients who need it most.
 We can also arrange for transportation.
 Please call us in advance so that we can discuss your loved one’s needs.

-The type of insurance you have also plays a big role in how quickly you can get someone into treatment.
+The type of insurance you have also played a big role in how quickly you can get someone into treatment.
 The ACA does allow treatment for people with addiction or mental illness, but it’s not as easy as it looks.
 It’s common for insurance plans to limit or refuse treatment.

 Even if insurance does agree, the stipulations might look something like this: X number of days for detox, Y number of days for treatment and everything subject to “medical necessity.”
 Unfortunately, what the insurance company considers to be necessary is not the same as the general public.